AndritaLucianGabriel/BankingApp/README.md

        > Method that withdraws an amount from the account and updates its balance.
    2. deposit(double value)
        > Method that deposits an amount to the account and updates its balance.
+## **Repository Packge**
+#### *1. BankAccountRepository*
+ The methods of this class will be used in all the CRUD operations of the project keeping the DB up-to-date.
+   1. getConnection()
+       > Method that provides the connection's information to the MySQL DB.
+   2. create(BankAccount bankAccount)
+       > Method that creates a new entry in the DB for a bank account.
+   3. create(BankAccount bankAccount, String cnp)
+       > Method that creates a new entry in the DB for a bank account while assigning it to a client (via FK).
+   4. read()
+       > Method that retrieves all the information about the bank accounts in the DB.
+   5. read(String IBAN)
+       > Method that retrieves one bank account (via PK) in the DB.
+   6. readByFK(String cnp)
+       > Method that retrieves all the bank accounts of a given client (via FK) in the DB.
+   7. update(BankAccount bankAccount)
+       > Method that updates the information of a given bank account in the DB.
+   8. update(String IBAN, String cnp)
+       > Method that assigns the given account (via PK) to a new client (via FK) in the DB.
+   9. setBalance(double balance, String IBAN)
+       > Method that updates the balance of a given bank account (via PK).
+   10. setCurrency(String currency, String IBAN)
+       > Method that updates the currency of a given bank account (via PK).
+   11. delete()
+       > Method that deletes all the information about the bank accounts in the DB.
+   12. delete(String IBAN)
+       > Method that deletes a given bank account (via PK) in the DB.
+   13. deleteByFK(String FK)
+       > Method that deletes all the bank accounts of given client (via FK).
+#### *2. BankRepository*
+ The methods of this class will be used in all the CRUD operations of the project keeping the DB up-to-date.
+   1. getConnection()
+       > Method that provides the connection's information to the MySQL DB.
+   2. create(Bank bank)
+       > Method that creates a new entry in the DB for a bank.
+   3. read()
+       > Method that retrieves all the information about all the banks stored in the DB.
+   4. read(int id)
+       > Method that retrieves one bank (via PK) in the DB.
+   5. update(Bank bank)
+       > Method that updates the information of a given bank in the DB.
+   6. delete()
+       > Method that deletes all the information about the banks in the DB.
+   7. delete(int id)
+       > Method that deletes a given bank (via PK) in the DB.
+   8. delete(String name)
+       > Method that deletes all the given brach of a bank in the DB.
+#### *3. CardRepository*
+ The methods of this class will be used in all the CRUD operations of the project keeping the DB up-to-date.
+   1. getConnection()
+       > Method that provides the connection's information to the MySQL DB.
+   2. create(Card card)
+       > Method that creates a new entry in the DB for a card.
+   3. create(Card card, String IBAN)
+       > Method that creates a new entry in the DB for a card while assigning it to a bank account (via FK).
+   4. read()
+       > Method that retrieves all the information about all the card stored in the DB.
+   5. read(String cardNumber)
+       > Method that retrieves one card (via PK) in the DB.
+   6. readByFK(String IBAN)
+       > Method that retrieves all the cards of a given bank account (via FK) in the DB.
+   7. update(Card card)
+       > Method that updates the information of a given card in the DB.
+   8. update(String cardNumber, String IBAN)
+       > Method that assigns the given card (via PK) to a new bank account (via FK) in the DB.
+   9. delete()
+       > Method that deletes all the information about the cards in the DB.
+   10. delete(String cardNumber)
+       > Method that deletes a given card in the DB.
+#### *4. ClientRepository*
+ The methods of this class will be used in all the CRUD operations of the project keeping the DB up-to-date.
+   1. getConnection()
+       > Method that provides the connection's information to the MySQL DB.
+   2. verifyIsThere(Client client)
+       > Method checks the existence of a given client in the DB.
+   3. hasProducts(String cnp)
+       > Method checks if a given client has bank accounts or loans in the DB.
+   4. create(Client client)
+       > Method that creates a new entry in the DB for a client.
+   5. create(Client client, int bankID)
+       > Method that creates a new entry in the DB for a client while assigning it to a bank (via FK).
+   6. read()
+       > Method that retrieves all the information about all the clients stored in the DB.
+   7. read(String cnp)
+       > Method that retrieves one client (via PK) in the DB.
+   8. readByFK(int bankID)
+       > Method that retrieves all the clients of a given bank (via FK) in the DB.
+   9. update(Client client)
+       > Method that updates the information of a given client in the DB.
+   10. update(String CNP, int bankID)
+       > Method that assigns the given client (via PK) to a new bank (via FK) in the DB.
+   11. delete()
+       > Method that deletes all the information about the clients in the DB.
+   12. delete(String cnp)
+       > Method that deletes a given client in the DB.
+   13. deleteCheckBankAccount(String cnp)
+       > Method that deletes the client from the DB if it has no bank accounts, or deletes only it's loans.
+   14. deleteCheckLoan(String cnp)
+       > Method that deletes the client from the DB if it has no loans, or deletes only it's bank accounts.
+#### *5. LoanRepository*
+ The methods of this class will be used in all the CRUD operations of the project keeping the DB up-to-date.
+   1. getConnection()
+       > Method that provides the connection's information to the MySQL DB.
+   2. create(Loan loan, String cnp)
+       > Method that creates a new entry in the DB for a loan while assigning it to a client (via FK).
+   3. read()
+       > Method that retrieves all the information about all the loans stored in the DB.
+   4. read(String cnp, String date)
+       > Method that retrieves one loan (via PK) in the DB.
+   5. readByFK(String cnp)
+       > Method that retrieves all the loans of a given client (via FK) in the DB.
+   6. updateByFK(Loan loan, String FK)
+       > Method that assigns the given loan to a new client (via FK) in the DB.
+   7. delete()
+       > Method that deletes all the information about the loans in the DB.
+   8. delete(String cnp, String date)
+       > Method that deletes a given loans (via PK) in the DB.
+   9. deleteByFK(String cnp)
+       > Method that deletes all loans of given client in the DB.
+#### *6. ProviderRepository*
+ The methods of this class will be used in all the CRUD operations of the project keeping the DB up-to-date.
+   1. getConnection()
+       > Method that provides the connection's information to the MySQL DB.
+   2. create(Provider provider)
+       > Method that creates a new entry in the DB for a provider.
+   3. read()
+       > Method that retrieves all the information about all the providers stored in the DB.
+   4. read(String IBAN)
+       > Method that retrieves one provider (via PK) in the DB.
+   5. update(Provider provider)
+       > Method that updates the information of a given provider in the DB.
+   6. delete()
+       > Method that deletes all the information about the providers in the DB.
+   7. delete(String IBAN)
+       > Method that deletes a given provider in the DB.
+#### *7. TransactionRepository*
+ The methods of this class will be used in all the CRUD operations of the project keeping the DB up-to-date.
+   1. getConnection()
+       > Method that provides the connection's information to the MySQL DB.
+   2. create(Transaction transaction)
+       > Method that creates a new entry in the DB for a transaction.
 ## **Service Packge**
 #### *1. AccountStatement*
  Interface that will provide functionalities to select specific transactions.